crdrisko/drychem/README.md

 ## Requirements

-The Utilities-API requires
+The Utilities-API project requires

 - [CMake](https://cmake.org): Version 3.10.0 or higher.

-- A C++17-standard-compliant compiler.
+- A C++17-standard-compliant compiler with support for the Standard Library.

 Optional:

 - [GoogleTest](https://github.com/google/googletest) was used for the testing of all source code in the project (see the `test` directory).
 The `ci/install-gtest.sh` script can be used to install GoogleTest where desired.
-Running all these tests is optional and can be turned on using the `-Dbuild_all_tests=ON` flag during the build.
+Running all these tests is optional and can be turned on using the `build_all_tests=ON` flag during the build.

 - The Bourne Again SHell (bash) is required if the use of any of the scripts in the `scripts` directory is desired.
 While other versions of bash may work, the lowest version of bash I have tested these scripts on is 3.2.
 Many, if not all, shell scripts in this repository are *not* compliant with the POSIX shell.